 PCC Structurals (jobs): PCC Structurals in Portland is considered a world leader in metal casting for jet engines, gas turbines, military equipment and many other uses.
 The company is open to hiring candidates 18 years and older.

 Kaiser Permanente Northwest (paid internship and job shadows): Kaiser’s booth will include the patient simulators (manikins) used by many health care professionals to practice their procedures.
-Students can also talk with Kaiser representatives about the organization’s internships, job shadows and scholarship opportunities for high school students.
-(Click here to learn more about Kaiser’s paid summer internship program.)
+Students can also talk with Kaiser representatives about the organization’s scholarship opportunities for high school students.
+(Click here to learn more about Kaiser’s KP YEAH! summer program.)

 Banfield Pet Hospital (jobs): Banfield Pet Hospitals has full-time and part-time positions available; applicants must be 18 years old.
 Its booth will feature careers in veterinary medicine and animal heath, and it will provide information about its Vet Tech Development partnership with Penn Foster College.